Updated: Apr 22

 Return to the question

 Remember that the picture is the stimulus.
-Many children need explicit explanations in order to find the clues, understand facial expressions and body language.
+Many children and young adults need explicit explanations in order to find the clues, and understand facial expressions and body language.
 In some cases, they may have more difficulty due to not having prior knowledge e.g. they may not know that people yawn when they are tired or that dogs like to chew things.